Vispyr/.github/profile/README.md

 # Overview

-A one-command solution to get continuous profiling and comprehensive monitoring for applications running on EC2 instances with proper network security and zero manual configuration.
+Vispyr is a one-command solution to get continuous profiling and comprehensive monitoring for applications running on EC2 instances with proper network security and zero manual configuration.
 By automating the deployment and configuration of the observability stack, we help facilitate the adoption of continuous profiling as an important observability signal, complementary to metrics and traces.

 Vispyr is composed of a [backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend") and an agent.
 The agent attaches to the application and generates telemetry data that is sent to [Vispyr's backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend"), which collects and stores this data while provisioning an easy-to-use dashboard where the user can see and correlate:
 * CPU and Memory utilization